 Well, the holidays are upon us and no matter how you choose to celebrate, for many this time of year represents a welcome respite from the day to day doldrums of work.
-And while your mind may be more occupied with gift ideas, holiday cheer, and pondering the age old question of “who actually enjoys eggnog?”, for freelancers there is still work to be done, particularly when it comes to preparing for tax season, and here are three easy steps freelancers MUST take by December 31st 2020, if their want to lower their 2020 taxes.
+And while your mind may be more occupied with gift ideas, holiday cheer, and pondering the age old question of “who actually enjoys eggnog?”, for freelancers there is still work to be done, particularly when it comes to preparing for tax season, and here are three easy steps freelancers MUST take by December 31st 2021, if they want to lower their taxes.

 Contribute to a Retirement Plan